charwayyyyyy/Kokonsa/README.md

 # Kokonsa Blog Platform

-Kokonsa is a modern, feature-rich blogging platform built with Flask and SQLite.
+Kokonsa is blogging platform built with Flask and SQLite.
 It offers a clean, responsive design with a focus on user experience and content presentation.

 ## Features